glycerine/uart/README.md

-So that we might get to see the benefits of path compression -- to see what difference that can make -- the second and third loads were exactly the same paths, but with __j appended to each, where j is the additional copy number.
+So that we might get to see the benefits of path compression -- to see what difference that can make -- the second and third loads were exactly the same paths, but with __J appended to each, where J is the additional copy number.

 ~~~
 go run map.go     # the built-in Go map (go1.24 Swiss tables based)